 With headlines like these, it’s hard not to feel worried for your investments.

 Just look at the grim faces in those news headlines!
-And not only are we looking at a stock market crash, the blame is put on the global coronavirus (also known as covid-19) epidemic – or some might say a pandemic.
+And not only are we looking at a stock market crash, the blame is put on the global coronavirus (also known as COVID-19) pandemic.

 1. Be Prepared Ahead of a Market Crash by Investing for your Needs